18 Jul 25

 2) Clear, Clickable Product Pages

-If someone’s confused, they won’t stick around.
+If someoneโs confused, they wonโt stick around.

 CPG sites that work well usually have: